Tuesday, November 8, 2011

 and, once, trying hard to sound like I was joking, I said:

 "My biscuits would likely hit and kill all the small animals out back, when I throw out the scraps."
-(That shook him up a little - he likes to watch the critters out back and knows all of them, so he would know if one went missing.)
+(That shook him up a little - he likes to watch the critters in my back yard and knows all of them, so he would know if one went missing.)

-I finally just said, with my head hanging quite low, "Honey, I can't make biscuits worth a toot."
+I finally just said, with my head hanging quite low, "Dear Friend, I can't make biscuits worth a toot."

 He was downright sweet about it and called me Sugar- but the day I admitted I couldn't make biscuits was a sorry day for me....